The Joint Replacement Center at

 What to Do

 Arrive at Johnson City Medical Center, and proceed to 6th floor, 6500 wing (turn right as you come off the elevators and continue straight to the end of the hallway).
-Misty Spano, the Joint Program Coordinator, or a nurse will show you to your room.
+A team member will show you to your room.

 What to Expect During the Surgical Experience

 Upon arrival, you will be prepared for surgery in your room.
-A health history will be obtained and the nurse will cleanse the operative site.
+A health history and home medications will be reviewed.
 At the appropriate time you will be escorted to the surgery holding area where you will see the anesthesiologist.
 Following surgery you will be taken to a recovery area where you will remain for one to two hours.
 During this time, pain control will be established, your vital signs will be monitored and an X-ray will be taken of your new joint.

 Day 1 - After Surgery